japandan/lightsail_wp/README.md

   #tar -xvzf /root/html.2020-12-08.tar.gz
 </pre>

-9. This will change the default wp-config.php file and will break wordpress until you update the passwords.
-You will most likely need to set the mysql password to match the password stored in the wp-config.php file, or edit the wp-config.php password to match your mysql password.
+9. This will add wordpress files including the wp-config.php file and will break wordpress until you update the MySql database password.
+You will need to set the mysql password to match the password stored in the wp-config.php file, or edit the wp-config.php password to match your mysql password.

   /** MySQL database password */define('DB_PASSWORD', 'PASSWORD');